corbennett/NP_pipeline_pretest/README.md

   * json
   * h5py

+pretest_validation_functions.py contains all the actual validation functions.

-The validation functions can be run from the command line:
+They can be run together with run_validation_functions.py from the command line:
 ```
 python run_validation_functions.py params.json results.json
 ```